AlekcukP/posts-spa/README.md

 # React Dashboard App
-This project is a React dashboard application created using Create React App.
-It is designed to demonstrate my front-end development skills by utilizing React, Material-UI, and Tailwind CSS libraries.
-The application fetches data from JSONPlaceholder, showcasing it in various sections, including an initial page and a dashboard with a user table, articles list, and albums page.
+Welcome to the Posts SPA – a dynamic React test application that serves as a captivating display of my front-end development skills.
+Immerse yourself in the seamless integration of cutting-edge technologies, including React, Material-UI, and Tailwind CSS.